-In the future as the City invests in the park facilities and takes on increased maintenance responsibility, the City should consider collecting higher fees from non-DeKalb residents who are playing in the park.
+In the future as the City invests in the park facilities and provides maintenance at a consistently higher standard, consideration should be given to collecting fees from the affiliated program providers.
 This is common practice among public recreation providers.
-Generally a fee is paid to the public recreation provider for each player based on their status as a resident or non-resident.
 The current arrangement with program providers is based on free or discounted use of City facilities.
 This benefits Dunwoody residents and the City recognizes that the administrative costs to provide these programs are borne by the provider, thereby relieving the City of that responsibility.
-However, since the City is subsidizing the facility use it is reasonable to consider charging a higher fee to non-County residents.
+However, since the City is subsidizing the facility use it is reasonable to consider charging a fee to recover as much cost, for services provided by the City, as reasonable without impacting the affiliated partner's ability to provide services.